ember-community-russia/awesome-ember/README.md

 ### Command-line apps

+- [ember-cli-create](https://github.com/gossi/ember-cli-create) - CLI wizard to create a new ember project
 - [@ember/optional-features](https://github.com/emberjs/ember-optional-features) - This addon allows you to easily enable/disable optional features in ember-source.
 To clarify what we mean by optional, these are features that will be opt-in/opt-out and optional for the forseeable future, not features that will be enabled by default.
 It is intended for use with apps only not addons.
 - [ember-cli-rename](https://github.com/trabus/ember-cli-rename) - Addon for ember-cli that provides an `ember rename` command